+Commemoration Day is observed every year on 1 December in the United Arab Emirates.
 It is a time of remembrance for those who have sacrificed their lives in the service of their country.

 Other fallen servicemen who will be remembered include those who died liberating Kuwait during the First Gulf War and the 45 who have recently died in the Saudi-led alliance against Iranian intervention in Yemen.

 There are many ceremonies and events organised by local governments in observance of Commemoration Day.
 In every Emirate and every city, there are remembrances of fallen heroes and their acts of heroism.
 Both Emirati citizens and the large expatriate community are invited to participate in these tributes.

 |2022||1 Dec||Thu||Commemoration Day|

 |2020||1 Dec||Tue||Commemoration Day|

 |2019||1 Dec||Sun||Commemoration Day|